utdata/chj-r-introduction/students/practice-quests.md

 1. Create a new R Notebook called `maritime.Rmd`.
 1. Add the libraries tidyverse, readxl, janitor and lubridate.
 1. Use `download.file()` to download the file at this url: `https://github.com/utdata/chj-r-introduction/blob/main/students/chj-practice/data-raw/maritime-redacted.xlsx?raw=true`.
 Save the file in your data-raw folder as `data-raw/maritime.xlsx`.
+Be sure to also include `mode = "wb"` as an argument.
 1. Import the downloaded file into your notebook, use `clean_names()` to fix the column names and save into a new R object called `reports`.
 1. Use glimpse and summary to explore the data.
 1. How many rows are in all the reports?